minacle/rnsutils/README.rst

 RnsUtils is Renoise related library and companion utility.
-It is meant for developers aiming to use generate renoise file or renoise users wanting to convert SoundFont 2 to renoise instruments
+It is meant for developers aiming to use generate renoise file or renoise users wanting to convert SoundFont 2 or SFZ to renoise instruments, reencode instruments to .flac or .ogg, manipulate tags and comments in instuments.

 Installation
 ------------